encode/httpx/docs/advanced/transports.md

         return httpx.Response(200, json={"text": "Hello, world!"})
 ```

-Or this example, which uses a custom transport and `httpx.Mounts` to always redirect `http://` requests.
+Or this example, which uses a custom transport and `mounts` parameter to always redirect `http://` requests.

 ```python
 class HTTPSRedirect(httpx.BaseTransport):